pauloancheta/unbounce-challenge/README.md

 ## Usage
 Clone the repository and run `bundle install` to install all gem dependencies.
-Run `ruby app.rb` and it should generate an html of exif data Open the generated html `open ./index.html`
+Run `ruby app.rb` and it should generate an html of exif data

+Open the generated html `open ./index.html`

+You can also specify a folder to get geotags `ruby app.rb ~/Downloads`